AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/column-row-settings/manual-vs-dynamic-rows.md

 Dynamic and static rows behave differently in the freeform total row.
 By default:

 * Dynamic rows are summed server-side and de-duplicate metrics such as visits or visitors
 * Static rows are summed client-side and do **not** de-duplicate metrics.

-[Learn more about Workspace total](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/build-workspace-project/workspace-totals.html) options for dynamic and static rows.
+To calculate the total row server-side, change the Row setting to **Show grand total**.
+[Learn more](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/build-workspace-project/workspace-totals.html)